Marcia Lucas: 1976–1977: Star Wars

+1978–1996: Skywalker Ranch, Return of the Jedi

+Following the success of Star Wars, Marcia placed her career on hold to raise a family.
+She told People magazine: "Getting our private life together and having a baby is the project for the rest of this year."
+In 1978, she helped with supervising the completion of the interior design and decoration of Skywalker Ranch.
+When George decided to base Lucasfilm in Marin County, he purchased a Lankershim Boulevard warehouse and renamed it the Egg Company.
+He wanted the Egg Company to be an ideal creative environment for filmmakers and businesspeople.
+George laid out the indoor courtyard with large, roomy offices, and Marcia designed the interior with dark green walls with burnished wood trim, antique desks and tables, and a polished oak balcony overlooking the courtyard.
+When The Empire Strikes Back (1980) wrapped its production, Lucas closed down the Egg Company.

-Following the success of Star Wars, Marcia decided to place her career on hold in order to raise a family.
-In the meantime, she helped with supervising the completion of the interior design and decoration of Skywalker Ranch.
-After viewing the rough cut of Raiders of the Lost Ark (1981), she stated that there was no emotional closure because Marion did not appear at the ending that was originally scripted.
-As a result, George shot the final scene with her and Indiana Jones.
-In 1982, Marcia came on board Return of the Jedi as the film's third editor alongside Duwayne Dunham and Sean Barton.
-When asked of her contributions to the film, George described the scenes she helped edit as the emotional "dying and crying" scenes.
+After viewing the rough cut of Raiders of the Lost Ark (1981), Marcia stated that there was no emotional closure because Marion Ravenwood did not appear at the ending that was originally scripted.
+Duwayne Dunham recalled: "Everyone was feeling real good until she said that.
+It was one of those, 'Oh, no, we lost sight of that.
+As a result, Spielberg shot the final scene with her and Indiana Jones in downtown San Francisco.

+In 1982, Marcia came on board Return of the Jedi (1983) as the film's third editor, alongside Dunham and Sean Barton.
+When asked about her contributions to the film, George described the scenes she helped edit as the emotional "dying and crying" scenes.
 Marcia's last film credit was as executive producer of 1996's No Easy Way.